cristina-suteu/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    Conceptual Sensor with Buffered Output.
 Noise is buffered along with the signal.

 There are numerous other sensor limitations - mechanical, chemical, optical, each with their own theoretical limits and whose effects can be modelled and compensated for later.
-But noise is the one imperfection that that cannot.
+But noise is the one imperfection that cannot.

 A Laboratory Noise Source
 -------------------------